Ciano1996/AuctionMechanism/README.md

 ```
 How it Works:

-- Checks first if the auction that the user is trying to create, do not already exist in the DHT
+- Checks first if the auction that the user is trying to create do not already exist in the DHT
 - If not, it creates the auction object using all the parameters received
 - Search for the list of auction names in the DHT and, if found, the name is added to it and the DHT is updated
 - In the end the new auction object is added to the DHT